 3Digital business design

-4Success and growth in the role/job of the CIO
+4Success and growth in the roles and responsibilities of the CIO and of technology leadership